AbulSyed/post-pwa/README.md

 ```
 - Useful reading on PushManager.subscribe() https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe
 - Web push requires that push messages triggered from a backend be done via the Web Push Protocol https://github.com/web-push-libs/web-push
 - To create a push subscription, we need a applicationServerKey.
 This can be generated using ```web-push generate-vapid-keys```.
-This generates a public and private.
+This generates a public and private key.
 The public key can be used as applicationServerKey on the client, and both public can private keys will be required on the backend.
 - After creating a push subscription, this returns a server url and some extra keys.
 We will need to store this in our db for use when sending a notification from our backend server.
 ```
 createPushSubscription(){